Smelter Lights & the Grotto

 In 1920, the Anaconda Copper Mining Company (ACM) procured a large evergreen tree from near Monarch and set it up at the entrance to the plant.
 The tree was 40 feet tall and carried about 356 lamps, one for each day of the year.
 This tradition continued until 1932, when they began lighting additional evergreens that were near the large tree.
 Starting in 1934, the company also changed the streetlights to red, green and yellow during the holiday season.
 By 1940, 11,00 lights decorated the Smelter Hill.

 In 1942, the war put the lights on hold, and they were instead used by East Base, Gore Field and the USO until the war ended, bringing the Hill back to life Christmas 1945.
-Each year more trees were lit with more lights, turning Smelter Hill into “Fairyland”.
+Each year more trees were lit with more lights, turning Smelter Hill into “Fairyland.”
 In 1965, 16,623 vehicles passed through the display.
-This beautiful and beloved tradition breathed it’s last in 1972.
-In 1973, due to “power shortage”.
+This beautiful and beloved tradition breathed its last in 1972.
+It was discontinued in 1973 due to “power shortage”.
 That same reason was given until the plant closed.

 Images: Black and white photograph of ACM Christmas Lights.
 [1982.017.0094]